LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeAI/ExternalKnowledgeBases/mapping-content-metadata.md

 {: .important}
 One of summary, detail, contentURL, imageURL, audioURL, or videoURL is mandatory.

-**Tip:** For information on how to send article content to consumers, see [here](knowledgeai-sending-content-to-consumers-and-agents.html).
+**Tip:** For information on how to send article content to consumers, see [this topic](knowledgeai-sending-content-to-consumers-and-agents.html).

 When [adding an external knowledge base without LivePerson AI](knowledgeai-external-knowledge-bases-external-kbs-without-liveperson-ai.html#add-an-external-kb-without-liveperson-ai), one step involves configuring the request for the on-demand content retrieval using your CMS’ query and answer API.
 This includes defining the transformation spec for the articles that are returned.
 The following LivePerson attributes are supported: